How To Test The Starter Motor (1992-1995 1.5L Honda Civic)

 The easiest and fastest way to accomplish this test is with a remote starter switch.
 This is an inexpensive tool that will speed out the test.

-If you don't have a remote starter switch, you can check it and buy it here: JEGS W80586 Heavy Duty Remote Starter (at: amazon.com).
+If you don't have a remote starter switch, you can check it and buy it here: Innova 3630 Remote Starter Switch (Amazon affiliate link).

 IMPORTANT: All tests in this tutorial are on-car tests.
 The images I'm using show the starter motor off the vehicle in order to better explain the test connections only.